suhailML/611FinalProject/README.md

  - Transfers are between two different accounts or a bank and an account
  - All transactions (withdraw, deposit, transfer) incur a bank fee.

+ - Testing Credentials (can be used to login as a customer or an employee, testing purposes only)
+ username: test
+ password: t

 ## Class Structure: